finneh4249/ethan-cornwill-t1a2-portfolio/README.md

 #### Panel

 Panels are used to segment and organise content in a visually appealing way.
-They can hold text, images, forms, or other elements and are often used to create a clean and structured layout.
+They can hold text, images, forms, or other elements and are used to create a clean and structured layout.
 ![Panel](./docs/components/panel.png)

 #### Footer